kadena-io/marmalade/pact/policy-manager/policy-manager.md

 Regardless of whether the `QUOTE_POLICY` is present, the function then iterates over the list of policies (excluding the `QUOTE_POLICY`) and enforce-buy on each policy within the list.

-`enforce-mint`: The `enforce-mint` function is part of the token policy interface and is responsible for enforcing the mint policy for a given token.
-The function.

-The `enforce-mint`: Ensures that the mint request meets certain conditions and validates the details of the mint transaction first ensures that the ledger is enforced by calling the `enforce-ledger` function.
-It retrieves the policy list for the token and merges the policies using the `merge-policies-list` function.

 `is-used`:  Is a simple helper function we created to indicate whether a specific policy is currently in use for the token.